 Electronic signs.
-Will allow multi-colored images and text for electronic signs.
+The proposed ordinance would allow multi-colored images and text for electronic signs.
 Images must still remain static.
-Strengthened definition prohibiting "animation or animated" signs and billboards.
-Update definition of electronic signs and animation to take into account changing technologies.
+Definitions would be strengthened prohibiting "animation or animated" signs and billboards.
+Definitions would also be updated to take into account changing technologies for signs.

-Current: "electronic message board" (reflects a specific technology) Maximum 30% of "total sign allowance for the property" Proposed: "electronic display" (includes current and future technologies) Maximum 50% of any sign
+Current: "electronic message board" (reflects a specific technology)

+Maximum 30% of "total sign allowance for the property"

+Proposed: "electronic display" (includes current and future technologies)

+Maximum 50% of any sign